michaelhintz16/CPNT262-a-3/README.md

 # CPNT262-a-3
-i used a localhost3001 cause for some reason I Get an aerror that says i have a 3000 in use alreeady
+i used a localhost3001, For some reason I Get an error that says i have a 3000 in use already

 ## links